nerdocs/conjunto/docs/usage/urls.md

 # URL configuration

-Conjunto provides some useful URLs.
+Conjunto automatically provides some useful URLs.
 To use them, you need to add the URL patterns to your main `urls.py` file:

 ```python
 # your main urls.py